SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 skill).
 With proper equipment, a character can reload about 50 rounds every hour.
 When a character attempts to reload a bullet, he generates one total per clip (Character Points may be spent).
-The standard diﬃculty number is 13.
+The standard difficulty number is 13.
 Reloading has both beneﬁts and drawbacks.
 It is possible, by adding an extra measure of propellant or two, to improve damage value or accuracy of a bullet.
 Bonuses to accuracy are